-For the external acquisition mode, $\overline{\text{CS}}$ must remain low for the first 15 clock cycles and then rise on or after the falling edge of the 16th clock cycle as shown in Figure 3.
+For the external acquisition mode, \overline{CS} must remain low for the first 15 clock cycles and the rise on or after the falling edge of the 16th SCLK cycle as shown in Figure 3.
 For optimal performance, idle DIN and SCLK during the conversion.
 With careful board layout, transitions at DIN and SCLK during the conversion have a minimal impact on the conversion result.

-After the conversion is complete, SSTRB asserts high and \overline{CS} can be brought low to read the conversion result.
+After the conversion is complete, SSTRB asserts high and $\overline{\text{CS}}$ can be brought low to read the conversion result.
 SSTRB returns low on the rising SCLK edge of the subsequent start bit.